Harbin Medical University: Reputation & Recognition

 (WHO), International Medical Education Directory (IMED) and World Directory of Medical Schools (WDOMS).

 Its Doctor of Medicine (M.D.) degree is recognized by the Medical Council of India (MCI), Bangladesh, Jordan and many other Asian countries without a requirement for degree audition and validation.
-In countries of North America, Europe or other continents, such as USA, Canada, UK, Australia, M.D. graduates of HMU can obtain a medical license after passing specific board exams required in those countries.
+In countries of North America, Europe or other continents, such as USA, Canada, UK, Australia, M.D. graduates of HMU can obtain a medical license after passing specific board exams required in those countries if the Currency of Practice requirement is met.

 Membership

 Harbin Medical University is a full member of the following international organizations and associations: